HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 For the convenience of distinction, we call the DOM tree generated after parsing the HVML program vDOM (virtual DOM), and the DOM tree corresponding to the target document is called eDOM (effective DOM).

-#### 2.1.2) Basic data types
+#### 2.1.2) Basic Data Types

 HVML defines the following basic datum types:

-- an empty value (null).
+- Null.
-- Boolean value (boolean).
-It is used to represent true and false logical values, which can take `true` or `false` two values.
+- Boolean: It is used to represent true and false logical values, which can take `true` or `false` two values.
-- value (number).
-It is used to express integers or floating-point numbers.
+- Number: It is used to express integers or floating-point numbers.
 In general, it is equivalent to the `double` type (double-precision floating-point number) in C language.
-- string (string).
-For expressing text, always use UTF-8 encoding.
+- String: For expressing text, it is always use UTF-8 encoding.

 HVML defines the following basic container types:

-- array (array).
-Multiple data items that can be referenced using an index, with variable capacity.
+- Array: Multiple data items that can be referenced using an index, with variable capacity.
-- object.
-Represented by single or multiple key-value pairs, also known as dictionaries, associative arrays, etc.; key-value pairs are also often called properties.
+- Object: Represented by single or multiple key-value pairs, also known as dictionaries, associative arrays, etc.; key-value pairs are also often called properties.

 Primitive data item types and primitive container types are collectively referred to as primitive data types, and their representations are compatible with [JSON].

-#### 2.1.3) Extended data types
+#### 2.1.3) Extended Data Types

-This specification requires HVML interpreters to implement the following extended data types and two special data types:
+This specification requires HVML interpreter to implement the following extended data types and two special data types:

-- undefined.
-This data is used internally only to indicate that the data is not ready, or to remove a member when updating the container's data.
+- Undefined: This data is used internally only to indicate that the data is not ready, or to remove a member when updating the container's data.
-- exception.
-This data is used internally only to indicate exceptions.
+- Exception: It is used internally only to indicate exceptions.
-- A signed long integer (longint), which shall be implemented as a 64-bit signed integer.
+- Longint: It shall be implemented as a 64-bit signed integer.
-- An unsigned long integer (ulongint), which shall be implemented as a 64-bit unsigned integer.
+- Ulongint: It shall be implemented as a 64-bit unsigned integer.
-- Long floating point number (longdouble), corresponding to the C language long double type.
+- Longdouble: It is corresponding to the C language long double type.
-- Byte sequence (bsequence).
+- Bsequence.
-- Tuple (tuple), multiple data items that can be referenced by index, once created, its capacity is immutable, and its members cannot be removed, only empty.
+- Tuple: Multiple data items that can be referenced by index, once created, its capacity is immutable, and its members cannot be removed, only empty.
-- A set, a special array in which members are unique based on their values or unique keys on an array of objects.
+- Set: A special array in which members are unique based on their values or unique keys on an array of objects.

 The representations of the above extended data types use the [2.2.5) eJSON syntax] (#225-ejson-syntax) defined in this document.
 In this article, "eJSON" is an acronym for `extended JSON`.

 HVML also defines the following two special data types:

-- dynamic value.
-Dynamic values are essentially composed of `getter (getter)` and `setter (setter)` methods.
+- Dynamic value: It is essentially composed of `getter` and `setter` methods.
 When reading, the getter returns the corresponding value, and when setting, the setter completes the corresponding work.
-- native entity.
-The native entity implemented by the bottom layer is usually used to represent some abstract data that can perform complex operations, such as read and write streams, long connections, etc. These complex operations include implementing getter or setter methods on virtual properties, implementing observations on native objects, and so on.
+- Native entity: It is implemented by the bottom layer is usually used to represent some abstract data that can perform complex operations, such as read and write streams, long connections, etc. These complex operations include implementing getter or setter methods on virtual properties, implementing observations on native objects, and so on.

 The special data types mentioned above are intrinsic data types, valid only at runtime, and accessible through variables and expressions in HVML code.